 The statue also comprises 4 lifts in the legs and each can carry 26 people at a time to the top, in approximately 40 seconds.

+Valley of Flowers.
 There is a beautiful Valley of Flowers on the premises of the statue of Unity.
-The valley features a variety of flowers that complements the entire ambiance and fills it with their exotic fragrance.
+The valley features a variety of flowers that complements the entire ambience and fills it with their exotic fragrance.
 It has become one of the most popular tourist destinations in a couple of months and the place is totally worth visiting for history buffs and nature lovers.

 Winters are best to go on a trip to the state of Gujarat.
 The Statue of Unity remains open from Tuesday to Sunday and remains closed on Monday for regular maintenance work.
 The timings to visit the statue are from 8 am to 6 pm.